Are We Lingering Around The Tree?

 “Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.”
 John 8:44

 Eve carried on a conversation with the devil as she lingered around the tree.
 One thing she should not have done.
 As she kept talking to the devil, he told her part truth and part error, right?
 Eve even quoted what God told her that she could eat of the trees but not of the tree in the midst of the garden.
 So, the devil was doing the same thing that many religious leaders do with people today–truth and error, and if the people are not deep in God’s word, they fall for the error just like Eve did.
 The next thing Eve did was not to put her faith in God when He told her not to eat of the tree in the midst of the garden and not to touch it.
 The devil told her that she would not die, and she believed the devil–bad mistake.
 We can see that was a big lie because people are dying every day.
-What God meant was don’t eat of the tree in the midst of the garden, Eve, because if you do, you and Adam will die which they did eventually, and so will everyone else that lives on planet earth.
+What God meant was don’t eat of the tree in the midst of the garden, Eve, because if you do, you and Adam will die which they did, eventually.
 God created Adam and Eve with the ability to live forever but when they disobeyed God, they could no longer live forever.
 Their love and trust for God was tested with the tree in the midst of the garden, and they goofed.
 They flunked the test.
 They disobeyed God.
 They sinned.
 And, What is sin?
 “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.”
 I John 3:4 “…by the law is the knowledge of sin.”
 I John 3:20

 Adam and Eve broke the law of God when they sinned, and that one little sin cost the life of Jesus.
 If the law of God could have been broken or done away with, there would have been no need for Jesus to come and die on the cross for us.
-He should have just patted Adam and Eve on the head and said that is okay that you broke the Ten Commandments but He did not do that.
+He could have just patted Adam and Eve on the head and said that is okay that you broke the Ten Commandments but He did not do that.
 He sent His son instead to die on the cross for us.
 “And almost all things are by the law purged with blood; and without shedding of blood is no remission.”
 Hebrews 9:22 Jesus and our heavenly Father uphold the law of God even in this day and age.

 Today, we have religious leaders telling the people that they do not have to keep the Ten Commandments, and when it comes to the 4th they really jump on that one because they know nowhere in the Bible does it say to keep the 1st day of the week as the Sabbath.
 The 1st day of the week is mentioned 8 times in the New Testament but never as a day of rest or as a holy day.

 Actually, if we break one of the least of God’s Ten Commandments, we are guilty of breaking all of them.
 We are sinning. ”For the wages of sin is death…” Romans 6:23 It is that serious.
 That is why we should not linger around any church that tells us that it does matter if we keep God’s Ten Commandments or not.
 Those that tell us that are sinning themselves by not keeping the Ten Commandments, and if they keep on sinning and helping people to disobey God, they will receive eternal death just like all will that hang on to their sins.
 When Jesus comes, He is going to come as a consuming fire.
 And what is that fire going to consume, friend?
 It is going to consume all those that hang onto to their sins which is transgression of God’s Ten Commandments.
 Jesus must consume sin otherwise it would continue on forever.
-The Devil and all sinners will be consumed in the lake of fire at the end of the world.
+The devil and all sinners will be consumed in the lake of fire at the end of the world.
 That is good news, right?
-But, it does not have to be us.
+But, it does not have to be you and me, friend.
 We all have freedom of choice to obey God or not to.
 We can surrender out lives to Jesus Christ right this minute and confess and forsake our sins.

 “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.
 For he that said, Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, thou art become a transgressor of the law.
 So speak ye, and so do, as they that shall be judged by the law of liberty.”
 James 2: 10-12